Convergence of nonlocal geometric flows to anisotropic mean curvature motion: Preliminaries about curvature functionals

 where $\tilde K := K\circ R^{\mathsf{t}}$.
 In particular, $H_K$ is invariant under translation. \item If $F\subset E$ and $x\in\partial E \cap\partial F$, then $H_K(E,x)\leq H_K(F,x)$. \end{enumerate} \end{lemma}

-We focus now on the functional $H_0$ defined in \eqref{eq:H0intro}, which is a local anisotropic mean curvature functional, where the anisotropy is encoded by $M_K$.

-First of all, we establish the well-posedness of $M_K$.
-To this aim, we recall the characterization of Sobolev functions in terms of absolute continuity on lines.
-For a proof of this, we refer to the monograph \cite{hks:sobolevspaces}.
+We focus now on the functional $H_0$ defined in \eqref{eq:H0intro}, which is a local anisotropic mean curvature functional, the anisotropy being encoded by $M_K$.
+As a first step, we establish the well-posedness of $M_K$ and to this aim we recall the characterization of Sobolev functions in terms of absolute continuity on lines, whose definition we include here: